-Throughout their careers, many marketers have relied upon digital-based marketing attribution models as the be-all and end-all of marketing measurement.
-But with every change in technology, they're left scrambling to keep up.
-Right now, only 11 per cent of marketers are considered to be "excellent" at tracking marketing performance in the unique landscape of granular data and consumers that respect privacy.
+Many marketers have relied upon digital-based marketing attribution models throughout their careers as the be-all and end-all of marketing measurement.
+But with every technology change, they're left scrambling to keep up.
+Right now, only 11 per cent of marketers are considered "excellent" at tracking marketing performance in the unique landscape of granular data and consumers that respect privacy.

 Despite the changes in the digital marketing industry, opportunities exist.
 Marketers who proactively create a strategy to prepare for an advertiser's inability to target with cookies and hyper-targeting will be rewarded in the future.
-However, before we dive into strategies for this future, let's first understand why marketers are scrambling for solutions.
+However, before diving into plans for this future, let's first understand why marketers scramble for solutions.

 What are cookies?